 - making space for and privileging non-dominant cultural epistemologies, ontologies and pedagogies within a tailored learning environment.

 The process of reconciling Knowledges must be created on Country in respect to its ways.
-This relationship extends beyond place, it includes the people and culture of that place, and hence the individuality and particularity of each case and significance of this when respectfully building knowledge-based relationships.
-The objective is knowledge integrity, and in achieving this, it is the responsibility of universities, academics developers and local community to not perpetuate colonising approaches that prescribe and position non-dominant cultural knowledges within the curriculum as ‘other’.
+This relationship extends beyond place, it includes the people and culture of that place, and hence the individuality and particularity of each case and the significance of this when respectfully building knowledge-based relationships.
+The objective is knowledge integrity, and in achieving this, it is the responsibility of universities, academics, curriculum developers and local community to not perpetuate colonising approaches that prescribe and position non-dominant cultural knowledges within the curriculum as ‘other’.